SolarNetwork/der-challenge-prototype/operator-registry-cli/README.md

 	$ ../gradlew build

-This will generate a `build/libs/esi-cli-operator-registry-X.jar` where `X` is a version number.
+This will generate a `build/libs/esi-cli-exchange-registry-X.jar` where `X` is a version number.

 ## Running

-Run via `java -jar esi-cli-operator-registry-X.jar`.
+Run via `java -jar esi-cli-exchange-registry-X.jar`.
 The following command line arguments are
 supported:

 | Argument | Default | Description |